African Violets Care: Tips for Keeping Your Plants Healthy

 Hybrid Varieties and Mutations

 African violets are known for their beautiful flowers that come in a wide range of colors, including shades of pink, purple, blue, and white.
-Over the years, many hybrid varieties and mutations have been developed to produce new colors, patterns, and shapes.
+Over the years, wide hybrid varieties and mutations have been developed to produce new colors, patterns, and shapes.
 Some popular hybrid varieties include the “Trailing African Violet” and the “Rosette African Violet.”
 Mutations can occur naturally or be induced by growers to create unique characteristics, such as variegated leaves or frilly petals.

 African Violets in Different Climates – African Violets Care